AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 #### Select profile attributes from the Profile snapshot export

 You can also choose to include profile attributes from the daily Profile snapshot export.
 These attributes are synced to the Profile snapshot export and display the most recently available value.
+They automatically show up and do not require a dataset to be selected in the configuration step.

 >[!WARNING]
 >
 > Be careful not to select a profile attribute that is updated as a result of the prediction goal or highly correlated with the prediction goal.
 This causes data leakage and over-fitting of the model.
 An example of such an attribute is `total_purchases_in_the_last_3_months` that predicts purchase conversion.

->[!NOTE]
->
->Support for using profile attributes from the UPS snapshot export is available in the UI upon request.

 ### Adding a custom event example {#custom-event}